Services

 Staff members are happy to consult on any aspect of your project as discussions before sample harvesting can lead to better outcomes.
 We can also provide letters of support and budgetary information for grant applications.

-NIH Acknowledgement in Publications
+NIH Acknowledgements in Publications

-• If your publication included MPC staff assistance or one of our instruments, we would appreciate your acknowledgment with a statement like “(Histology/Microscopy) was performed at the Molecular Pathology Core in the Department of Pathology, Immunology, and Laboratory Medicine at the University of Florida College of Medicine, RRID: SCR_016601.”
+• If your publication included MPC staff assistance or use of our instruments, we would appreciate your acknowledgment with a statement like “(Histology/Microscopy) was performed at the Molecular Pathology Core in the Department of Pathology, Immunology, and Laboratory Medicine at the University of Florida College of Medicine, RRID: SCR_016601.”

-• Please acknowledge funding for the Leica laser microdissection microscope as follows: This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH shared instrumentation grant 1S10OD016350-01 and operated by the University of Florida Molecular Pathology Core (RRID:SCR_016601).
+• Please acknowledge funding for the Leica laser microdissection microscope as follows: This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH-shared instrumentation grant 1S10OD016350-01 and operated by the University of Florida Molecular Pathology Core (RRID:SCR_016601).